 According to Brain Rules for Baby by biologist and author John Medina, one of the best practices pregnant women can do for their unborn child is to relax.
 So don’t stress, particularly during the first trimester.
 I heeded this advice most of the time and fortunately didn’t succumb to chronic stress.

 Sleep.
 Yes, even when the baby is asleep.

 Most moms bemoan the common advice of “sleep when the baby sleeps.”
 I get that.
 After all, when else are you able to get anything done when the rest of your time your arms are occupied holding a baby?
 I hardly napped when my baby did, which led to some serious sleep deprivation.
 Granted, I probably clocked in a full eight hours at night, but because my sleep was always interrupted and I didn’t have much deep sleep, the eight hours felt more like four.
-Any opportunity to sleep would have surely helped.
+Any opportunity to sleep would have helped.